-We are taking new referrals, so to talk about counselling or getting some support, please ring the office.
+WWILD is open, providing services and taking new referrals, so if you want help from WWILD or just to ask some questions, please ring the office.
 We only accept referrals by phone.
 You can also email enquiries or general questions which we will reply to ASAP.

-Our Counselling, Victim of crime support and Disability Royal Commission programs will see people face to face, however we may cancel or change appointments to using the phone or computer if a staff member is feeling sick or because the State government has declared a Lockdown in South-east Queensland, or a change in restrictions.
+During low community transmission periods, all our programs will see people face to face, however we may cancel or change appointments to using the phone or computer video conferencing if the client is sick and/or not vaccinated, or a staff member is feeling sick.
 We will contact clients directly and discuss this at the time.

-WWILD Women’s group, is held on Wednesday mornings.
-This year there may be times when we have to cancel the group due to staff illness, Covid outbreaks or lockdowns, but we will contact current Women’s group members to talk to everyone about what is happening.
+For regular WWILD groups, there may be times when we have to cancel the group due to staff illness or COVID high community transmission, but we will contact group members to talk about it to everyone.

 If you have any questions about anything, please call 07-32629877.
 If the phone goes to the answering machine, please leave a message and someone will return your call as soon as possible, but only on Monday – Friday.
 WWILD is not open on the weekends.
 Please remember if it is not urgent you can also send us an email on firstname.lastname@example.org.

 If you want to talk to someone straight away and you are worried or upset about something, and the answering machine is turned on, you can call 1800 Respect on Ph – 1800 737 732.

 If you need some assistance with getting food, medicine or need other help, you can call the Queensland Community Recovery hotline on ph: 1800 173 349.

 If you are feeling unwell with a cold, fever, a cough, sore throat or shortness of breath you can phone 13 43 25 84 if you want to talk to someone about it or find out where to get a COVID test.
 You can also phone your doctor’s office if you feel sick and they will tell you whether to go in for an appointment or where to go to get a test done.